 Find out more about being a dispensing optician here.

 Once you have qualified as a dispensing optician you can go on to study and specialise in fitting contact lenses.
-A Contact Lens Certificate course is run by ABDO College.
 This course is delivered by a method called ‘blended learning’ that consists of practice based learning, block release and distance learning coursework.
 You receive coursework material to work through and assignment questions to answer for each part of the course.
-There are 32 units of coursework to work through, one each week.
-A Personal Tutor will mark it for you and return it to you with feedback.
+A personal tutor will mark it for you and return it to you with feedback.
 As the course is at advanced level, you will also need to undertake some additional research and read around the subject in order to gain a thorough understanding of the subject.
-Block release is a one-week period of intensive study that will support you with your theory and practical studies and give you the chance to meet some of your fellow students.
-There are two of these block release periods in each year.
-Block release is held at ABDO College in Godmersham, Kent and it is a compulsory part of the course for all students.

-The approved training course for the contact lens speciality is run by ABDO College, Bradford College, and City and Islington College.
+The approved training course for the contact lens speciality is run by ABDO College and Bradford College.

 An optical assistant works under supervision in an optical practice to assist people with choosing frames and lenses.
 Some optical assistants also have training to allow them to carry out initial assessments before an eye examination such as autorefraction.